-Although we do not consider there to be "significant governance issues", according to the CIPFA definition, during 2015 - 16 the following areas will be addressed:
+Although we do not consider there to be "significant governance issues", according to the CIPFA definition, during 2016 - 17 the following areas will be addressed:

-- Further developing and supporting the roles of the Joint Trust Integrity and Ethics Committee. - Further developing and supporting the role of the Joint Audit Committee particularly in relation to procurement and value for money and their review of key policies. - Further develop the commissioning process for Victims services and community safety organisations. - The Corporate Governance Framework will be subject to review in accordance with the framework itself and good practice.
+- Further developing and supporting the roles of the Joint Trust Integrity and Ethics Committee. - Further developing and supporting the role of the Joint Audit Committee particularly in relation to procurement and value for money and their review of key policies.